 One of the biggest hassles to visitors is the persistent street side vendors who try to force visitors to buy their products.
 A firm no and a pleasant smile can deter most of these vendors.
 In most cases, just smiling and walking away is enough.

 Like anywhere else in the world there are those areas that are not safe to be in if you are a not a resident or accompanied by a resident.
 Some inner-city neighbourhoods can be unsafe especially at nights.
 Even as a Jamaican there are some areas I will not go into by myself or even in a group unless someone from the area is with me.

-Don’t go around flashing large amount of cash around.
+Don’t go around flashing a large amount of cash around.
 Take the amount of money you think you will need, and it is even better to have small denominations.
-Also be careful where you put your wallet and purse.
+Also, be careful where you put your wallet and purse.
 Never ever put your wallet in your back pocket, and this goes for any other country you visit, not just Jamaica.
-If you are driving, do not leave your purse or valuables on the car seat, even if the windows are up.
+If you are driving, do not leave your purse or valuables such as laptops on the car seat, even if the windows are up.

 You are going on vacation so leave your expensive jewellery at home.
 Chain snatching is common enough, so it is better not to wear any while out and about.
 Keep your cell phone close at hand at all times.
 If you are in a car in slow moving traffic and using your phone, do not have the window down fully.
 Thieves are masters of opportunity and will snatch the phone from your hands.

 Do not walk around with your important documents such as passport, IDs and visa.
 Leave them as well as your other valuables in your in-room safe.
-You should also make copies of these as well, just in case you lose the originals.
+You should also make copies of important documents, just in case you lose the originals.

 If you plan on moving around, ask your hotel front desk manager or host for advice on where to go by yourself and where you need to be a part of a group.
 Your hotel staff knows where it is best for visitors to avoid.